MarcinPekala/ppbackend/readme.md

 <img src="https://github.com/MarcinPekala/readme_images/blob/master/Terminal5.png" width="400"/>

-3. When both ppbackend-master (or ppbackend) and ppfrontend-master (or ppfrontend) are succesfully up and running we access the following address via search engine of your choice (Google Chrome reccomended): http://localhost:8081
+3. When both ppbackend-master (or ppbackend) and ppfrontend-master (or ppfrontend) and ppfrontend-vaadin-master (or ppfrontend-vaadin) are succesfully up and running we access the following address via search engine of your choice (Google Chrome reccomended): http://localhost:8081

 <img src="https://github.com/MarcinPekala/readme_images/blob/master/Localhost.png" width="400"/>